openware/kaigara/README.md

 vault kv patch secret/cluster/your_service_name kfile_config_content='{"app":"example"}'
 ```

+## Bulk writing secrets to the SecretStore

+To write secrets from the command line, save in a YAML file with a format similar to `secrets.yaml` and use `kaisave -f *filepath*`

 ## TODO

  * Detects configuration changes and apply by restarting the daemon with new environment